SchrodingersCot/Stock-Filter/README.md

 # Word Engine to Filter Stocks

-Personal project to search stocks for keywords in their description downloaded from tiingo.com
+Personal project to search stocks for keywords in company descriptions downloaded from tiingo.com

 `stock_description.csv` has a list of stoks listed on major US exchanges as well as their description.